bmengineer-gear/RuTiTe/README.md

 - argparse
 - sys
 - matplotlib

+Run the following commands to install all the required dependencies on a fresh install of Raspberry Pi OS:

+    pip3 install adafruit-blinka
+    pip3 install adafruit-circuitpython-tsl2591
+    pip3 install matplotlib

 # Usage
 At it's most basic, you can just run `python3 rutite.py`, and this script will fire up.
 It will print out to the terminal to let you know when it's ready for you to turn on a light and start the test, and record the runtime to a .csv file.
 ## Options